Thoughtlines

 About Thoughtlines

 Thoughtlines brings you the best academic thinking outside the box from CRASSH at the University of Cambridge.
 The podcast is presented by Catherine Galloway and produced by Carl Homer at Cambridge TV.
+A well as Thoughtlines episodes you can enjoy podcast episodes produced by some or our Research Networks and Research Labs.
 The Centre for Research in the Arts, Social Sciences and Humanities (CRASSH) is an interdisciplinary research centre at the University of Cambridge.
 Founded in 2001, CRASSH came into being as a way to create interdisciplinary dialogue across the University’s many faculties and departments in the arts, social sciences and humanities, as well as to build bridges with scientific subjects.
 It has now grown into one of the largest humanities institutes in the world and is a major presence in academic life in the UK.
 It serves at once to draw together disciplinary perspectives in Cambridge and to disseminate new ideas to audiences across Europe and beyond.
 Access more episodes, subscribe, and learn more.